Spursh/Edmodo/README.md

 	2. Change current working directory to the directory where the project is cloned.

-	3. Change directory to "source" now run the following command "python python_file_reader.py [file_name]".
+	3. To start execution, run the following command "python python_file_reader.py [file_name]"

 	4. The total number of invalid rows are displayed to the user.

 	5. The user is asked to enter the IDs seperated by ",".

-	6. The user can now see the corresponding output as per the input.
+	6. The user can now see the output corresponding to the given input.

 	7. The user is then asked whether he wants to continue running the program.
-To continue running the program enter a "yes" or to exit enter "no".
+To continue running the program enter "yes", or to exit enter "no".